Text Size:a a a a a a

 How Are Providers Added to this Site?

 The Area Agency on Aging (AAA) maintains the Sonoma Access website.
-AAA also maintains the Senior Resource Guide to enhance public access to information about resources available to Sonoma County older adults and adults with disabilities.
+AAA also maintains the Sonoma County Aging & Disability Resource Hub to enhance public access to information about resources available to Sonoma County older adults and adults with disabilities.

 The inclusion of any organization, agency or service on this site does not imply or constitute an endorsement or recommendation, nor does exclusion imply disapproval.
 The AAA neither guarantees nor makes any representations as to the accuracy or completeness of the information contained on this site.